Stabilizers of Stationary Actions of Lattices in Semisimple Groups: Introduction

 Every ergodic stationary action of $\Gamma$ has finite stabilizers almost everywhere or finite index stabilizers almost everywhere. \end{theorem*}

 We also obtain the same dichotomy for dense commensurators of lattices (Corollary \ref{C:commensurators}).

 As every action on a compact metric space admits a stationary measure we obtain: every action of $\Gamma$ on a minimal compact metric space is either topologically free or the space is finite.
+Consequently, every ergodic uniformly recurrent subgroup is finite (see \cite{GW14} for the notion of uniformly recurrent subgroups), answering the generalized form of the question posed in \cite{GW14} as Problem 5.4.

 Omitting the requirement of a higher-rank factor but requiring at least two factors, every stationary action either has finite stabilizers or is orbit equivalent to an action of $\mathbb{Z}$.